Last updated on July 1st, 2025 at 11:27 am

 The same muscle is present around our anus and enables us to maintain our stool passage.
 This is particularly useful when we have diarrhoea or thin stool, as we can manage it by contracting the pelvic floor muscles.

 A weak pelvic floor muscle can lead to urinary incontinence, which is involuntary urine leakage.
 This can happen during physical activities such as coughing, sneezing, laughing, or exercising.
-It can also occur during sexual activity or when there is a sudden urge to urinate.
-Several reasons can contribute to a weak pelvic floor muscle.

 - Other factors that can contribute to a weak pelvic floor muscle include ageing, obesity, chronic constipation, chronic coughing, and a sedentary lifestyle.

-- Women are more likely to experience a weak pelvic floor muscle than men due to differences in anatomy and physiology.
+- Women are more likely to experience weak pelvic floor muscles than men due to differences in anatomy and physiology.
 In females, one of the common causes is pregnancy and childbirth.
 During pregnancy, the baby’s weight can weaken the pelvic floor muscles.
 Similarly, the muscles can stretch or tear during childbirth, weakening further.

-It is essential to strengthen the pelvic floor muscle through exercises such as Kegels to improve bladder control and prevent urinary incontinence.
+It is essential to strengthen the pelvic floor muscles through exercises such as Kegels to improve bladder control and prevent urinary incontinence.
 The exercises are straightforward, but you will need to practice them initially.
-The kegel exercise is targeted to strengthen the muscle around our urethra and anus.

-- Side-lying: We will lie on the side and keep the pillow between your knees.
+- Side-lying: We will lie on the side and keep the pillow between our knees.Â

 - Lying on your back: Sleep straight and bend both knees.